 - Salaried employees.
 Employees who meet certain criteria, such as earning a minimum weekly salary and performing duties that are executive, administrative, or professional.

 - Farmworkers.
-Farmworkers, defined as individuals employed by a farm employer to engage in agricultural activities, are subject to a separate minimum wage, which is currently set at $13.20 per hour.
+Farmworkers, defined as individuals employed by a farm employer to engage in agricultural activities, are subject to a separate minimum wage, which is currently set at $15.50 per hour and $16.50 for those in Nassau, Suffolk, and Westchester counties.

 - Babysitters.
 Babysitters who provide occasional care for children in private residences are generally not subject to the minimum wage.